-HMRC have introduced an exemption regime for employee expenses.
-At Freedom Accountancy, we can provide guidance on the rules which, if the necessary conditions are met, result in the expenses being tax exempt and non reportable on form P11D in the West Yorkshire, Newcastle and London area.
+An exemption regime applies for employee expenses.
+At Freedom Accountancy, we can provide advice on the rules which allow employee expenses to be exempt and non reportable on form P11D and your expenses policy.

 Types of expenses